Fernand Point: Career

-La Pyramide

 Point opened Restaurant de la Pyramide when he was 24, about 20 mi south of Lyon in the town of Vienne.
 The restaurant was awarded three Michelin stars.

 Ma Gastronomie

 His book Ma Gastronomie was first published in French in 1969.
 The book includes 200 recipes based on Point's notes.
 The chef Charlie Trotter described Point's Ma Gastronomie as the most important cookbook.